SantoshK0809/sigma-demo/README.md

 # sigma-demo
-This is for Git &amp; Github class
+This is for Git &amp; Github class.